w3f/polkadot-wiki/docs/learn/learn-nominator.md

   considered oversubscribed when more than
   {{ polkadot: <RPC network="polkadot" path="consts.staking.maxNominatorRewardedPerValidator" defaultValue={512}/> :polkadot }}
   {{ kusama: <RPC network="kusama" path="consts.staking.maxNominatorRewardedPerValidator" defaultValue={512}/> :kusama }}
-  'active' nominators are assigned to the validator.
+  active nominators are assigned to the validator.
 In this scenario only the top
   {{ polkadot: <RPC network="polkadot" path="consts.staking.maxNominatorRewardedPerValidator" defaultValue={512}/> :polkadot }}
   {{ kusama: <RPC network="kusama" path="consts.staking.maxNominatorRewardedPerValidator" defaultValue={512}/> :kusama }}
   nominators (sorted by stake) will receive rewards.
 The remaining nominators will not be rewarded,